Deep Impact (horse): Racing career

-Deep Impact was defeated by Heart's Cry in the 2005 Arima Kinen, suffering his first of two losses (the other was a 3rd-place finish in the 2006 Prix de l'Arc de Triomphe, but was later disqualified to last place due to a positive drug test.)
+Deep Impact was defeated by Heart's Cry in the 2005 Arima Kinen, suffering his first of two losses (the other was a 3rd-place finish in the 2006 Prix de l'Arc de Triomphe, but was later disqualified to last place due to a positive drug test).

 2005: Three-year-old season

-After Deep Impact won the Yayoi Sho, he was in Satsuki Shō.
+After Deep Impact won the Yayoi Sho, he was entered in the Satsuki Shō.
 Shortly after the start, his jockey, Yutaka Take, suddenly stumbled and almost fell off Deep Impact.
 However, in the straight line, he won by 2 1/2 lengths over the runner-up, Six Sense.

-After winning the Satsuki Sho, he went on to win the Tōkyō Yūshun(Japanese Derby) in a race record time of (2:23.3), tying King Kamehameha's record from a year earlier and becoming the sixth undefeated double champion in history and the first since Mihono Bourbon in 1992.
+After winning the Satsuki Sho, he went on to win the Tōkyō Yūshun (Japanese Derby) in a race record time of (2:23.3), tying King Kamehameha's record from a year earlier and becoming the sixth undefeated double champion in history and the first since Mihono Bourbon in 1992.
 Finally, he won the Kikuka Sho on October 23rd, 2005, becoming the first horse since Narita Brian 11 years earlier to complete the Japanese Triple Crown of Thoroughbred Racing.
 He also became the first undefeated Japanese Triple Crown winner since Symboli Rudolf 21 years earlier, but in his next race, the Arima Kinen, Deep Impact was beaten by Heart's Cry for the first defeat of his racing career.

-He was given Best Horse of the Year and Best 3-Year-Old Stallion at the JRA Awards for his success in 2005.
+He was given Japanese Horse of the Year and JRA Award for Best Three-Year-Old Colt at the JRA Awards for his success in 2005.